 - Freedom of religion is one of our most fundamental rights as Americans.
 But that freedom does not give any of us the right to harm other people, to impose our beliefs on others, or to discriminate. - Our laws against discrimination apply to businesses that sell their goods to the public.
-Granting a business like Masterpiece Cakeshop a right to turn away customers based on religious objections would create a sweeping license to discriminate and have far-reaching, damaging consequences. - Providing commercial services doesn't mean a business is endorsing anyone's marriage, or agreeing with everything the customer believes.
-It simply means it is providing services to the public, and it is open to everyone on the same terms. - The specifics of the baked goods are a distraction.
+Granting businesses like bakers and florists a right to turn away customers based on religious objections would create a sweeping license to discriminate and have far-reaching, damaging consequences. - Providing commercial services doesn't mean a business is endorsing anyone's marriage, or agreeing with everything the customer believes.
+It simply means it is providing services to the public, and it is open to everyone on the same terms. - The specifics of the baked goods and floral arrangements are a distraction.
 We are allowed to say and believe what we want in America, but we can't discriminate-and free speech doesn't mean a business open to the public can turn away customers just because of who they are, or not sell them products (no matter what that product is) that it sells to everyone else.
 For example, a law barring discrimination does not violate free speech protections because it requires a store to take down a sign that says "whites only." - These laws don't stop business owners from expressing individual opinions or beliefs.
-That's exactly what Jack

-- Phillips has done here by going on national TV and telling his story. - The bakery in this case routinely sells wedding cakes to straight couples, but it refused to sell a wedding cake to the couple here because they are gay.
-That is discrimination, and it's very different from refusing to sell a product that a business doesn't sell to any customers (e.g., a swastika cake).
+That's exactly what the owner of Masterpiece Cakeshop did by going on national TV and telling his story. - If a bakery or florist routinely sells cakes and bouquets to straight couples, but refuses to sell them to a gay couple, that's discrimination.
+This is very different from refusing to sell a product that a business doesn't sell to any customers (e.g., a swastika cake).
 Businesses can have policies about the kinds of products they refuse to sell.
 What they can't do is turn customers away simply because of who they are.